IMF says Spain making progress, warns on jobs and banks

 "(Non-performing loans) typically are lagging indicators.
 I wouldn't be surprised if they would continue to increase in the medium term," James Daniel, the head of the IMF mission in Spain, told a news conference.

-Daniel said Spain's banks should reinforce the quantity and quality of their capital and quickly sell distressed assets, and welcomed a central bank review of Spanish banks' 208-billion-euro refinanced loans portfolios and risk accounting.
+Daniel said Spain's banks should reinforce the quantity and quality of their capital and quickly sell distressed assets, and welcomed a central bank review of Spanish banks' 208-billion-euro refinanced loans portfolios and accounting risk.

 He also recommended regular and rigorous bank stress tests.